-Bieber wins again, Lindor homers as Indians down Twins 4-2
+Lindor homers, Bieber wins again as Indians down Twins 4-2

 With Bieber on the mound, the Indians figured to have the pitching edge.

-However, Hill matched Cleveland’s ace pitch for pitch.
+However, Rich Hill matched Cleveland’s ace pitch for pitch.
 And while the left-hander didn’t win the velocity battle, he had the volume over Bieber as every one of his loud grunts and profane outbursts could be easily heard throughout empty Progressive Field.

 Bieber’s control has been impeccable this season, but he was missing his spots in the second when the Twins took a 2-0 lead on Luis Arraez’s RBI double and a two-out RBI single by Max Kepler.